-Throughout the years we’ve increased the breadth of our event, and at our last hackathon over 200 hackers participated.
+Throughout the years we’ve increased the breadth of our event, and at our last hackathon almost 300 hackers participated.
 Our goals are to benefit the engineering community and the community as a whole by promoting innovation in areas that matter.
-Featured projects include an ASL Recognition Platform, Light-Up Frisbee, and many more!
+Featured projects include an ASL Recognition Platform, a Light-Up Frisbee, and many more!
+Take a look at past winners, sponsors, and themes to see where we've come from!

 PRIZE: Monoprice 3-D printer